Menu

 Yes.
 Since life insurance is determined in part by your current health situation, anything that impacts that situation is relevant to the determination.

-You will need to disclose that you’re pregnant to the providers you’re applying for cover from.
+You will need to disclose that you’re pregnant to the providers you’re applying to for coverage.

 You will also need to disclose any other health issues you may have, including health issues that are caused by or relevant to your pregnancy.